Overview of Banks in China

-For anyone considering a career in banking in China, this list of top banks in China is a helpful guide on where to start.
+For anyone considering a career in banking in China, the folowing list of top banks in China is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

 Founded in 1984, the International and Commercial Bank of China provides various banking products and services worldwide.
 The bank comprises Corporate Banking, Personal Banking, and Treasury Operations segments.
 ICBC is headquartered in Beijing and employs around 465,000 individuals.

 Operating out of Beijing, the Agriculture Bank of China was established in 1951.
-The bank provides corporate and retail banking products and services through its 500,000 employees.
+The bank provides corporate and retail banking products and services through its over 450,000 employees.
 It operates through Corporate Banking, Personal Banking, and Treasury Operations segments.

-As of December 31, 2016, the bank managed 23,682 branches in China, 10 overseas branches, and three overseas representative offices.
+As of December 31, 2020, the bank manages 22,938 branches in China, 13 overseas branches, and three overseas representative offices.

 As of 2016, the bank’s assets totaled US$26.31 billion and net profit amounted to US$246 million.

 Headquartered in Shanghai, the Bank of Communications was founded in 1908.
 The bank offers various commercial and retail banking products and services, primarily in China.
-With around 95,000 employees, it operates through a network of around 232 branches and 3,285 banking outlets in China, 65 overseas banking outlets, and a representative office in Toronto
+With around 90,000 employees, it operates through a network of around 245 branches and 3,025 banking outlets in China, 68 overseas banking outlets, and a representative office in Toronto.

 China Citic Bank Corp offers several banking products and services in the People’s Republic of China, Hong Kong, and other countries.
 Established in 1987, the bank operates through Corporate Banking, Personal Banking, and Treasury Business segments.